-Ines Gottschalk studied social science with the subjects sociology, social and cultural psychology, social and cultural anthropology, statistics and methods (focus on qualitative methods) at Bielefeld University, Bilgi University Istanbul and Ruhr University Bochum.
-She completed her Master of Arts degree at the Faculty of Social Sciences of the Ruhr University Bochum in the study program "Urban and Regional Development".
-In her master's thesis, under the supervision of Prof. Dr. Ludger Pries, she examined changing established-outsider relations in the course of the EU-2 immigration to Dortmund's Nordstadt.
-She worked as a research assistant for the com.X Institute for Communication Analysis and Evaluation in Bochum and for Prof. Dr. Heike Kahlert at the Foundation University of Hildesheim.
+Dr. des.
+Ines Gottschalk studied social science and sociology at Bielefeld University, Bilgi University Istanbul and Ruhr University Bochum.
+In her Master's thesis, under the supervision of Prof. Dr. Ludger Pries, she examined changing established-outsider relations in the course of EU-2 immigration to Dortmund's Nordstadt.

 A list of publications by Ines Gottschalk can be found here.